tgross/devopsdaysmsp2018/content/_index.md

 *[James Vincent, The Verge, 3 Jan 2018](https://www.theverge.com/2018/1/3/16844842/ai-computer-vision-trick-adversarial-patches-google)*

 {{% note %}}
-or when a banana looks, not like a toaster, but a bomb or weapon?
+what happens when a banana looks, not like a toaster, but a bomb or weapon? when an "accident" of that kind occurs, do the engineers of the system bear responsibility for failing to protect against this kind of "side channel" attack?
 {{% /note %}}

 ---